Environmental Guidance for Helene-Impacted Areas

 Air Quality Monitoring

-Several of DEQ’s Division of Air Quality’s ambient air quality monitors are not currently reporting air quality data in Western North Carolina.
-The Division is actively working to restore power and communications to our equipment and assess damage to our monitoring sites.
+All of DEQ’s Division of Air Quality’s ambient air quality monitors in western North Carolina remain in good condition following the storm; however, some sites remain offline.
+The Division is actively working to restore communications to our equipment.

 Post-Helene, some construction efforts may not require a 401 certification (from DWR) or 404 permit (from the U.S. Army Corps of Engineers).
 See this guide from USACE on 404 permits and this page for DWR staff contacts and more information on 401 Certifications.
 Also see this guide for information on removing debris from buffers and from wetlands.